kellyjonbrazil/jc/docs/parsers/git_log.md

     [1] timezone aware timestamp available for UTC, else null [2] only available with `--stat`
-    [3] only available with `--numstat`. null for binary files
+    [3] only available with `--numstat`. null for binary files [4] only available with `--patch`.
+Raw unified diff for the commit, absent if the commit has no patch.
+Binary diffs are kept as-is (e.g. "Binary files ... differ")

 Examples: